RebootJeff/sortEndpoint/README.md

 ### If there is enough time...

-- Write tests (e.g., back-end unit tests).
+- Write tests (e.g., back-end unit tests, automated E2E tests, etc).
 - Enable sorting by more than 1 property (e.g., sort by last name as top priority and first name as secondary priority).
+- Make the front-end look cooler (e.g., use nicer form controls, add animations, use attractive CSS, etc).
+- Add more functionality (e.g., form validation).
+- Include helpful comments/documentation.

 # Expectations